ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 The original Service discovery request filtered for our "Magic 8-Ball" Service, so we should expect the [`services`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518978-services) Array to have just one member.
 Nevertheless, we treat it as if it has many members.

-So, at this point, we should add the following code, just below the `sendQuestion(-:)` method code:
+So, at this point, we should add the following code, just below the `discoverServices(_:)` method code:

 [This is a link to a gist, with the code ready to go.](https://gist.github.com/ChrisMarshallNY/80f3370d407f9b5f848077e5f2061894#file-01-secondstep-00-swift)